This article was updated on May 2, 2022

-As a small business owner, you’ve worked hard to establish your reputation as a local staple in your town or city.
-To help foster your business’s ties to the community it’s important to find creative ways to give back.
+As a small business owner, you've worked hard to establish your reputation as a local staple in your town or city.
+To help foster your business's ties to the community, it's essential to find creative ways to give back.
+If you are looking to start giving back to the community, we are here to help.

 Data shows that 75% of small businesses donate 6% of their profits each year to charitable causes.
 While this is an impressive testament to the generosity of small business owners, there's more to giving back than making a monetary donation.